kstensbo/moe-ml/README.md

+## A short course on machine learning and Gaussian processes

+### Schedule
+December 4, 12:00-18:00: Crash course, module 1
+December 6, 12:00-18:00: Crash course, module 2

+### Syllabus
+#### Crash course

+**Module 1** will cover basic machine learning: the most important concepts and the needed linear algebra.

+**Module 2** will cover Gaussian processes basics and will end with a fully implemented Gaussian process.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kstensbo/moe-ml/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.